xyproto/siteengines/README.md

 siteengines
 ===========

-# WORK IN PROGRESS,

-currently does not build

-Collections of "engines" for the [genericsite](https://github.com/xyproto/genericsite) web framework for Go.
+Work in progress collections of "engines" for the [genericsite](https://github.com/xyproto/genericsite) web framework for Go.

-This package is under development, and likely to change in the future.

 Features and limitations
 ------------------------